shahanakattil/ai-in-a-day/04-conversational-ai/README.md

     ![GetRecentResearch trigger is open.
 The trigger phrase is highlighted.](media/getrecentresearch-luis-trigger.png)

-    Here we go, type `What is the latest resarch?` and see what happens.
+    Here we go, type `What is the latest research?` and see what happens.

     ![A chatbot dialog is shown where the user asks for more research with a question that includes a typographical error.
 Chatbot responds with a single research finding.](media/getrecentresearch-luis-result.png)